chajadan/Tatoeba-Groupie-Python/README.md

 pip install -U --pre -f http://wxpython.org/Phoenix/snapshot-builds/ wxPython_Phoenix
 ```

-If pip doesn't work, try pip3 and/or pip3.3.
+If pip doesn't work, try pip3 and/or pip3.3, or similar.

-- Download a [release version](https://github.com/chajadan/Tatoeba-Groupie-Python/releases) of Tatoeba Groupie (which comes with a few additional files not in the repository) and run the file named tgui.py from python using the command line.
+- Download a [release version](https://github.com/chajadan/Tatoeba-Groupie-Python/releases) of Tatoeba Groupie (both the Source code and the releaseOnlyFiles.zip), extract all files into a single folder, and run the file named tgui.py from python using the command line.
 The command "python tgui.py" must be run from the folder containing tgui.py, or you can give a full path to the file such as "python c:\TatoebaGroupie\tgui.py".

 If it works you're good.
 If not, keep your eyes open for other versions of Tatoeba Groupie in the future, or look for help.